vidishaShetty12/Neural-Networks-and-AI/README.md

 # Neural-Networks-and-AI
 ## Brain, Neurons, and Models
 #### This code effectively simulates a basic McCulloch-Pitts neuron, showing how it processes input and generates a binary output based on the given threshold and weights.
 This forms a fundamental part of neural network computations
+## Deep Neural Networks & Activation Functions
+#### he provided code defines a basic neural network with customizable layers and two types of activation functions: ReLU and Sigmoid.
+The Layer class initializes with random weights and biases and includes forward and backward propagation methods.
+The NeuralNetwork class handles the addition of layers, forward propagation of input data, and computation of loss using Mean Squared Error.
+The network's backpropagation utilizes the chain rule to calculate gradients and update parameters with a fixed learning rate.
+The example demonstrates a training loop over 1000 epochs, printing the loss at every 100th epoch, and concludes with the final loss indicating the network's performance on the input data.